 The Pharm.D./M.B.A. program seeks to prepare pharmacists for careers that encompass pharmacy and business theories and principles.
 The program is designed to take advantage of efficiencies and electives in both the Pharm.D. and M.B.A. programs.
 Students in the combined program can earn both degrees and save as much as one year or more over the time required for completing the programs separately.

-Students may be admitted into the program during the first year of enrollment in the Pharm.D. program.
+Students may be admitted into the program after the first year of enrollment in the Pharm.D. program.
 Applicants must be enrolled in the Pharm.D. program, have demonstrated a good academic record and have successfully completed the Graduate Management Admission Test.

 To obtain both degrees, students will take all pharmacy courses unless waived, the seven business foundation courses, the nine M.B.A. core courses and three elective courses.
 The elective M.B.A. courses may be taken from pharmacy administration courses at the 600 level and a combination of a business seminar course and an elective advanced pharmacy practice experience in pharmacy management.
 The business foundation courses can be taken during the first two years in the pharmacy program with summer session(s).
 The M.B.A. core courses can be taken during the third and fourth years in the pharmacy program.
 The business electives can be taken during the fourth and fifth years in the combined program.